Entanglement entropy, Monte Carlo event generators, and soft gluons DIScovery: Evolution equation and parton shower and simulation of entropy

 In Fig.~\ref{fig:Powheg_q0} predictions obtained with \powheg-\pythiaPB\ are shown for different $q_0$ which limits the transverse momentum of partons during the initial state shower: $\zM = 1- q_0/q$.

-In standard MC event generators, gluons with a transverse momentum $\qt$ below one or two \GeV\ are neglected (either by an explicit \qt-cut or by recoil masses); from Fig.~\ref{fig:Powheg_q0} it is evident, that with a significant \qt cut, the correlations in $S_{\rm parton}$ are lost.
+In \pythia\ soft gluon emission in the initial state parton shower is restricted due to cuts on \zM\ as well as the ordering condition (\pt -ordering in \pythia\ vrs angular ordering in \powheg-\pythiaPB).
+A more detailed discussion on the restriction of soft gluon emissions can be found in appendix~\ref{SoftGluonsInPS}.
+We conclude, that a significant \qt -cut reduces the correlations in $S_{\rm parton}$ significantly.
 In collinear calculations of DIS (even at NLO as in \powheg-\pythiaPB ), the contribution of initial gluons is important, but the contribution of quarks cannot be neglected.
 The situation is different in \cascade , where no sea-quarks are involved, and the gluon density (the CCFM gluon density) plays the dominant role.

 In Fig.~\ref{fig:CASCADE_q0} we show the parton multiplicity distributions and $S_{\rm parton}$ as a function of the soft-gluon cutoff parameter $q_0$ obtained with \cascade .
 Essentially the same dependence, as observed with \powheg-\pythiaPB , is obtained: less restrictions on soft gluon emissions (with a lower $q_0$ parameter) leads to a larger multiplicity of partons.

+While at parton level, the parton multiplicity rises with smaller $q_0$, stability is reached at hadron level, since very soft gluons give only a small kink to the color string in string fragmentation.
+This stability has been already reported in a study on the role of soft gluons in Drell-Yan production~\cite{Mendizabal:2023mel}.

 We conclude that the proximity of $S_{\rm parton}$ and measured $S_{\rm hadron}$ originate from soft gluon emissions, which are crucial not only for parton densities but also for parton and charged-particle multiplicities.
-Furthermore, we would like to emphasize that the successful description of entropy from the parton to the hadron level, at a deeper level, is related to the fundamental property of entropy, i.e. invariance of entropy under unitary transformations, which in Monte Carlo calculations is restored at the parton level once soft gluons are taken into account.
-This eventually leads to a stronger statement that entropy of hadrons has to be equal to the entropy of partons.